 Addison Wheeler Fellowships

-This Fellowship is currently closed for recruitment and will not open until late 2018.
+This Fellowship is currently closed for recruitment.
 The information on this page is to give an indication of the application requirements for the scheme in possible future rounds.
+Please register at www.durham.ac.uk/jobs to get updates when opportunities arise

 The Durham University Addison Wheeler Fellowships are designed to provide young researchers of outstanding promise with three years to pursue original ideas, free from teaching and administrative responsibilities.